 Funerals are normally held during the daytime (between 10am and 4pm) on a weekday.
 Crematoriums do get quite booked up, so sometimes your ideal time and date may not be available.
 Fridays are particularly popular.

 The choice of coffins today is huge – from affordable wood effect veneered coffins to eco-coffins made from cardboard, bamboo or wool (to name just a few).
 For a cremation, bear in mind that the coffin will only be on display for less than half an hour and then incinerated, so unless you have a specific preference, the most basic coffin is perfectly adequate.
 Alternatively you may prefer a shroud to a coffin.

 You can also request for other items to be placed in the coffin, such as personal mementoes (subject to certain regulations for cremations).
 Some coffins can be personalised or decorated by the family.
 It is even possible to build your own coffin, but there are certain regulations so this should not be undertaken lightly – see how to build your own coffin.

-At White Rose we include a standard veneered coffin with our funeral packages.
-There are alternative coffin options which you can see on our optional extras page.
+At White Rose we include a standard veneered coffin with our funeral packages, but can provide alternative coffin options.

 A suitable vehicle needs to be used to transport the coffin to the crematorium or place of burial.
 Traditionally a black hearse is used for this, however it isn’t necessarily the only choice.
 You can use a van (referred to as a private ambulance), modified estate car (known as a hearsette) or there’s a variety of alternative hearse options available to hire, from a VW Camper Van to a motorcycle with a specially adapted sidecar hearse.